 Orlando Science Center

 Hands-on science museums are always a great way to keep kids entertained while also sneaking in a bit of education.
-Orlando Science Center is no exception.
+Orlando Science Center in downtown Orlando is no exception.

 We love all of the dinosaur-related exhibits here, as well as the weather room.
 Young children will appreciate the KidsTown area, where imaginative play meets learning.